Pharmaceuticals air freight from Canada to Germany

 - GDP certificate, commercial invoice, packing list, temperature requirement specification, temperature logger report

-- possibly import/export permit for controlled substances
+- import/export license for controlled substances if applicable

 - pharmaceutical manufacturers